woudsma/react-scss-boilerplate/README.md

 ### Development
 - `npm start`

 Only edit `.scss` files, `.css` files are compiled and reloaded automatically.
+Create a `.env.local` file to store local environment variables.

 ---